-At one point in my life, I went through a serious crisis.
-The only thing I could do to save myself, was to get a dog.
-I’d been living in big cities for fifteen years without animals and I felt lost.
+For some years I had such a serious sleep disorder that I wanted to end my life.
+The only thing I imagined could save me, was to get a dog.
+At that point I’d been living in big cities for fifteen years without animals.
+I was lost.

 As we, in the western world have become increasingly wealthy with more living space at our disposal, old people and singles live alone and children are expected to sleep in their own rooms.
-Maybe this is why we today own a record number of pets.
-We all need to feel close to someone and other mammals work almost as well as other human beings.
+Maybe that is why we own a record number of pets today.
+We all need to feel close to someone, and other mammals work almost as well as other human beings.
 For example, when we pet our dog, the production of the hormone oxytocin increases in the same way as it does when a mother holds her baby.
 Physical contact between humans and other mammals also accelerates the healing of wounds, stabilizes the blood pressure, lowers the level of stress hormones, and alleviates both physical and mental pain.

 There are photographs from the early 1900s featuring Aboriginals from Australia lying close together in a circle formation, with the children in the center, surrounded by adults and tame dingoes.
 “A three dog night” is still a common expression in Australia, referring to the need for three dogs to keep you warm on a cold night.